Star Comms Premium

 Your org's own routing node.

-A dedicated shard is a private Star Comms routing process for one Discord guild, running on hardware you control — a home server, a VPS, a rack box at the org leader's house.
-Voice packets route through your shard.
+A dedicated shard is a private Star Comms routing process for one Discord guild.
+Voice packets route through the shard.
 Identity stays with central.

 CENTRAL STAR COMMS